epfl-ada/ada-2024-project-insightmakers24/README.md

 ## Organization within the team

 - Huiyun Zhu: Writing up the report or the data story, preparing the final presentation
-- Oliver: Code/discussion, readme and data story for the time analysis (part 1)
+- Oliver Sorrentino: Code/discussion, readme and data story for the time analysis (part 1)
-- Romain: Anchoring effect Investigation (part 2)
+- Romain Logean: Code/discussion, readme and data story for anchoring effect Investigation (part 2)
-- Yann: Country biases analysis and readme and data story (part 3)
+- Yann Becker: Code/discussion, readme and data story for country biases analysis and readme and data story (part 3)
-- Edgar Desnos: Beer Names influence (part 4)
+- Edgar Desnos: Code/discussion, readme and data story for beer Names influence (part 4)

 ## Datastory website